marcopros/dlsais-project/problem_agent/README.md

-Absolutely!
-Here’s the final updated version of your **README.md**, now with a **"What's Left to Implement"** section at the end to outline upcoming development steps:

----

 # 🧩 `problem_agent` – Home Repair Assistant: Problem Handling Agents

 This package is part of a modular AI system designed to help users resolve household issues through intelligent conversation and diagnostic steps.
 The `problem_agent` module includes the agents responsible for: